lsa-pucrs/Player-Stage-Manual/docs/CFGFILES.md

 which particular model in the worldfile is providing the interfaces for this particular driver.
 A different driver is needed for each model that you want to use.
-Models that aren't required to do anything (such as a map, or in the example of [Other Stuff](WORLDFILES.md#sec_BuildingAWorld_OtherStuff) oranges and boxes) don't need to have a driver written for them.
+Models that aren't required to do anything (such as a map, or in the example of [Section 3.2.3 - Building Other Stuff](WORLDFILES.md#323-building-other-stuff) oranges and boxes) don't need to have a driver written for them.

 The remaining driver parameters are 'requires' and 'plugin'.
-The 'requires' is used for drivers that need input information such as `"vfh"', it tells this driver where to find this information and which interface it uses.
+The 'requires' is used for drivers that need input information such as 'vfh', it tells this driver where to find this information and which interface it uses.
 The 'requires' parameter uses the same `key:host:robot:interface:index` syntax as the 'provides' parameter.
 Finally the `plugin` parameter is used